pauliber/pauliber/website/content/articles/first.md

 +++
-title = "Articles"
+title = "GROWTH"
 sort_by = "date"
+date = 2024-01-29
-template = "articles.html"
+template = "blog/page.html"
-page_template = "news-page.html"
 insert_anchor_links="right"
+extra.tagline = "Everything you need to know."
 +++

-test
+# Strategy

+You want to get more users.

+# How to?

+Pay me ❤️